spencersharp2010/Spline-Interpolation/README.md

 # Spline-Interpolation
-Take-home exam for computation in engineering II.
-The user provides a set of interpolation points, as well as the polynomial degree via a python interface.
-The code calculates the control points needed to draw a curve through the provided points.
+The user provides a set of interpolation points, as well as the polynomial degree via a Python interface.
+The code interactively calculates the control points needed to draw a curve through the provided points using functions in C++ scripts.